 I thank God for Digger & David.
 I don’t know what we would have done if it hadn’t have been for them.

-After suffering from a maritime workplace injury in Opelousas, you may be facing a long recovery period, pain, significant time away from work, and serious financial burdens.
-An attorney from Laborde Earles Injury Lawyers can help you seek compensation.
-We also provide legal support for families who lost loved ones to shipyard and offshore injuries.
+After suffering from a maritime workplace injury, you may be facing a long recovery period, pain, significant time away from work, and serious financial burdens.
+An Opelousas maritime injury attorney from Laborde Earles can help you seek compensation.

 Our team will analyze your claim to determine which maritime law or combination of laws would result in the best possible outcome for you.
-Contact our team today for a free case assessment at (337) 777-7777 so that we can get you on the path to financial recovery.
+Contact our team today for a free case assessment, and we can help you on the path to financial recovery.